 Historical and catalogued builiding, located in the Plaza Mayor, in the monumental quarter of Gijón.
 Between the marina, the beach of San Lorenzo and the fishing quarter of Cimadevilla, the oldest in the city.

-A supplement of 15€ will apply for solo travellers renting bikes through S-Cape Travel.
+A supplement of 15€ will apply for solo travellers renting bikes through Spanish Bike Tours.
 Please bear in mind that this amount does not show in the web calculation!

 Arrival in Nueva

 If you fly to Asturias airport (OVI) there are easy shuttle connection to city centre bus station, then take a bus to Nueva de Llanes (check timetables at www.alsa.es).